BACKGROUND IMAGE: leszekglasner/Fotolia

 Yet data managers at times struggle to define the repository that best fits their storage and analytics needs.
 That indecision is not entirely their fault.
 Oftentimes, the lines between storage options are blurred, and part of the blame falls on the shoulders of vendors as they jockey for a favorable position in a fiercely competitive and shifting horserace.

 This handbook promises to solve the great data management identity crisis so companies can derive the most value from their warehouse.
 First, we examine companies that favor and opt for data warehouses, why they do and how they use that processed data.
-Next, data warehouses and various other options for storing analytics data are put in perspective by clearly defining and comparing their distinguishing characteristics.
+Next, the cloud is redefining the approach to warehouse design.
 Finally, a major vendor's big data platform reflects the burgeoning demand-then-supply approach to data warehousing in the cloud.